Predictions of the neutrino oscillations parameters: Triangular relation between mixing angles and masses

+The triangular relations are the simplest possible relations among the three mixing angles.
+However, this is a simplification which will be enough for the purpose of calculations, understanding that the deviations from the triangular geometry will bring uncertainty into the calculations.
+The simplification is not accurate because the sum of the double of the mixing angles is not necessarily $180deg$.
+Then in general we have

-For understanding the necessity of triangular relations in order to explain the origin of the neutrino masses, we start from the standard definition of a vacuum state defined in eq. (\ref{standardvac}).
+Yet still we will use the approximation $2\theta_{12}+2\theta_{13}+2\theta_{23}\approx180deg$, understanding that possible deviations from the triangle condition might come from possible $CP$ violations and other physical aspects which we are ignoring in this calculation, such as quantum corrections.
+The starting point is the standard definition of a vacuum state defined in eq. (\ref{standardvac}).
 In the same way as we can define vacuum states for each flavor, we can also define vacuum states with respect to the eigenvalue index $i$ for the masses $m_i$, with $i=1, 2, 3$.
 The triangular relations proposed in this paper, are generated with respect to the basis of the mass eigenvalues $m_i$.
+We could perfectly generate the triangles with respect to the flavor basis, but this is not the simplest way to work into the problem.
 Then instead of imagining a neutrino moving through spacetime and oscillating between different flavors, we will take the equivalent approach suggesting that the neutrinos with some specific flavor, have an oscillatory mass between three different values $m_i$.
-This point of view is allowed by the mixing matrix (\ref{matrix}).
+This point of view is allowed by the mixing matrix (\ref{matrix}) if we calculate its inverse.